panva/openid-client/README.md

 ## Configuration

 ### Changing HTTP request defaults
-Setting `defaultHttpOptions` on `Issuer` always merges your passed options with the default.
-The default being. openid-client uses [got][got-library] for http requests.
+Setting `defaultHttpOptions` on `Issuer` always merges your passed options with the default. openid-client uses [got][got-library] for http requests with the following default request options

 ```js
 const DEFAULT_HTTP_OPTIONS = {